<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=599322&amp;fmt=gif">

 • Access to recorded material online for up to one year after the original recording date

-• Proctored certification exam
+• Includes a proctored certification exam

-• All exams are hand-graded by the instructor and results are provided within 4 to 6 weeks of completion.
+The open book exam has 85 questions and 4 extra credit questions.
+CMCO course manual and all notes may be utilized during the exam.
+All exams are hand-graded by the instructor and results are provided within 4 to 6 weeks of completion.

 PMI’s Exam Coordinator schedules the exam in a testing center near the candidate’s location - usually a nearby community college or testing facility.
 A score of 70% or better is required to earn the CMCO certification.
 If the candidate does not achieve a passing grade on the first attempt, he/she may re-test for an additional fee.